Amazon Book Launch Advertising: A 90-Day Playbook for Authors

 Pre-Launch: Weeks Negative-4 to 0

-Get the Listing Right First
+Get the Book Listing Right First

 You cannot run traffic to a broken listing.
 Advertising amplifies conversion rate — it does not fix it.
+An author who runs ads to a book with a weak cover and a description that buries the hook is burning ad spend.

 Price Strategically for Launch